lmzuccarelli/rust-train-inference-guide/README.md

 # Overview

-Using burn libraries with cuda (gpu) tro train and infer the MNIST dataset
+Using burn libraries with cuda (gpu) to train and infer the MNIST dataset

 # Usage